-- or, to Reset their eligibility back to the default eligibility rules
+- Reset their eligibility back to the default eligibility rules

-After you have assigned access to these users, you will see this reflected within the table:
+After you have assigned access to these users, you will see this reflected in the table:

-Once you're satisfied with your Advanced Access Settings, you may click the Save and Exit button to return to your program home page and your settings will be applied automatically!
+Once you're satisfied with your Advanced Access Settings, you can simply return to your program home page and your settings will be applied automatically!